Linear and Rational Factorization of Tropical Polynomials: Unit Polynomials and Bases

 \begin{proposition}[Unique Factorization] Let $\mathcal{S}$ be a set of polytopes.
-Then $\NS$ has unique factorization if and only if $\mathcal{S}$ is a basis. \end{proposition} \begin{proof} By Corollaries \ref{cor:cayley} and \ref{cor:unique.unit}, $\S$ is a basis is a necessary condition.
+Then $\NS$ has unique factorization if and only if $\mathcal{S}$ is a basis. \end{proposition}

+\begin{proof} Since $\NS$ contains the set of units polynomials, by Proposition \ref{prop:factor.unit}, $\S$ is a basis is a necessary condition for $\NS$ to have unique factorization.
 Now we prove sufficiency.
 Suppose $\mathcal{S}$ is a basis.
 Let $f \in \NS$.
 Suppose there are two factorizations of $f$.
 Multiply $f$ by a constant and a monomial if necessary, one can assume